codebg/csv-duplicate-check/README.md

-This script gets column-data from file-1 a check if exist on file-2.<br/>
+This script gets column-data from file-1 a check if exist on file-2.
+It is a type-search from small file to big file but in automatic mode.<br/>
 <br/>
 <br/>